samiparken/swiftui-movie-match/README.md

 The app utilizes 2 endpoints from The Movie Database (TMDb) API
 - Popular Movies: https://api.themoviedb.org/3/movie/popular
 - Movie Details: https://api.themoviedb.org/3/movie/movie_id

+### Modulization
+- Modularize the app using reusable subviews, view components, modifiers, and extensions for better maintainability and scalability.
+- Simplify the addition of new API endpoints by organizing them in Endpoint.swift.

+### AppStorage
+- Persists user preferences for ColorScheme(AppearanceMode) and Language(LocaleIdentifier).

 ### SwiftData
 - Data Persistence: Uses SwiftData to persist favorite movies, ensuring users can access their saved favorites across app sessions.